 You're Smart Enough.
 You Work Hard Enough.
 You're Still Drowning.

-Get the free Academic OS Quick Start.
-Discover three tiny daily moves that trade the chaos and guilt for calm & focused days that actually move the needle.
-Plus two free tools, worth $49.
+Discover three easy moves that trade the chaos and guilt for focused days that move the needle (plus two free tools, worth $49)

-I've heard it from hundreds of PhDs and postdocs, almost always in the same words.
+I've heard this from hundreds of PhDs and postdocs, always in the same words.
 "Not sure how to finish the paper."
 "Too many side projects."
 "I don't know if this is even for me."
+And no, none of this is because you're lazy or undisciplined.
+The real reason is you're trying to run a whole career on a pile of random productivity tips, with no system holding it together.

+Which is honestly good news, because a missing system is something you can build!
 So I built the smallest possible starting system for you.
-And it's free.
-Oh, and it works.
+It's free and it works.

 The Academic OS Quick Start (+ bonus tools)